More women, people with disabilities want to be European astronauts | DW | 23.06.2021

-The European Space Agency is conducting its first astronaut recruitment in 11 years.
+The European Space Agency is recruiting new astronauts for the first time in 11 years.
 There's been a rise in female candidates, and 257 applications from people with disabilities.

-Eleven years since its last astronaut recruitment drive, and after a two-and-a-half month call for applications, the European Space Agency has started the mammoth task of sifting through "a stunning" 22,589 candidates.
+Just over a decade since its last astronaut recruitment drive, and after a two-and-a-half month call for applications, the European Space Agency has begun the mammoth task of sifting through "a stunning" 22,589 candidates.

 Applicants are still largely men (76%), but the number of candidates that are women has risen to 24% compared to ESA's previous recruitment drive in 2008.
 Last time, women made up just 15% of the applicants.